MolSSI/mmelemental/docs/src/get_started.rst

 - `mm_data <https://github.com/MolSSI/mm_data>`_ (optional)

 Because of the modular design in MMElemental, the number of optional requirements can be infinite.
-For instance, parsing a specific file format such as mmCIF or PDB requires having mmic_translator (and a tactic component thereof that can parse mmCIF or PDB files) installed.
-MMElemental should inform the user in runtime whenever a particular package is needed for a requested task.
+For instance, parsing a specific file format such as mmCIF or PDB requires having mmic_translator installed (and a tactic component thereof that can parse mmCIF or PDB files).
+MMElemental informs the user in runtime whenever a particular package is needed for a requested task.